This post is also available in: French

 There are a lot of buildings that were preserved from the time that Athens was conquered by the Ottomans (1456 – March 1833).
 Some of them are the Mosques located in Monastiraki Square, the Hamam (Turkish Baths) which is now home to a museum and many cultural events.

-15: Climb the Lycabettus hill
+Climb Lycabettus hill

-Lycabettus hill can be reached either by car, simply follow the only road.
-On foot through the many footpaths and by the funicular.
-At the top there is an open air theatre that hosts a lot of cultural events in the summer.
+Lycabettus hill can be reached either on foot through the many footpaths and by the funicular.
+At the top, there is an open-air theatre that hosts a lot of cultural events in the summer.
 If you find yourself in Athens at this time of year watching a performance from up there is a unique experience.

-16: See a performance at Odeion of Herodes Atticus
+See a performance at Dora’s Stratou theatre

 Sounio is located just 1 hour away from the city of Athens.
 Apart from the lovely beaches in the area where you can have a swim in the summer, it is famous for its archaeological site.
 At Sounio you can visit the temple of Poseidon the god of the sea, from where you can admire one of the most beautiful sunsets.
 Sounio is a very popular day trip from Athens.

-From the port of Piraeus you can catch one of the many ships that make daily excursions to 3 islands of the Saronic Gulf.
-The beautiful islands of Hydra, Poros and Aegina.
-While on board you will have the chance to enjoy a beautiful buffet and live entertainment.
+From the port of Piraeus, you can catch one of the many ships that make daily excursions to 3 islands of the Saronic Gulf.
+The beautiful islands of Hydra, Poros, and Aegina.
+While onboard you will have the chance to enjoy a beautiful buffet and live entertainment.

-24: Swim at Lake Vouliagmeni
+Swim at Lake Vouliagmeni

-27: Try Street Food
+Try Street Food

 Trying one of the many street food available in Athens is something you shouldn’t miss.
 There is a big variety from the traditional Greek souvlaki and the koulouri to oriental choices like Indian souvlaki and falafels

-28: Enjoy your coffee or drink with a view
+Enjoy your coffee or drink with a view